Waifuso/NailSync/README.md

 * **Backend** - SpringBoot, Java, and AWS S3

-## I worked on FrontEnd, this is techstack I used mroe indepth
+## I worked on Frontend, this is techstack I used more indepth

 * **Language**: Java
 * **Network**: Volley for HTTP requests and JSON parsing